Bylaws of the MSD Board

 a.
 Trusteeship Committee.

 ii.
-In addition, it shall be the duty of this committee, working with the Secretary of the Board, to establish and maintain Board Members' Manuals containing meeting notices and schedules, roster of members, lists of officers and committee membership, MSD staff, MSD bylaws, pertinent legislation, MSD Personnel Manual, and other important documents.
+In addition, it shall be the duty of this committee, working with the Secretary of the Board and the Superintendent's designated Board liaison, to establish and maintain Board Members' Manuals containing meeting notices and schedules, roster of members, lists of officers and committee membership, MSD bylaws, pertinent legislation, and other important documents.

 iii.
-Further, this committee shall provide orientation of members (at Board meetings) with respect to the School and members' duties and ethics, including in-service training and presentation of contemporary issues.
+Further, this committee shall provide orientation of members with respect to the School and their duties and responsibilities, with an emphasis on accountability, ethical leadership, equity, and inclusion.
+This shall include in-service training and presentation of contemporary and emerging issues.

-ii.
-This Committee shall review the annual Operating Budget, audits, and other financial documents and make written recommendations thereon.
+i.
+This Committee shall review operating and capital budgets, expenditures, audits, and policies and procedures for the School's financial operations.
 It shall maintain an overview of funds under the control of the Board and make written recommendations regarding their use and investment.

 3. Ad Hoc Committees.
 Ad Hoc committees shall be designated by the President or the Board.